 Annual membership fees for PIBC certified members and candidate members include a mandatory professional liability insurance premium.
 Currently, a group professional liability insurance program for members is arranged by the Canadian Institute of Planners.
 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the Professional Governance Act, any potential changes to professional liability insurance premiums would be further explored and considered.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, any potential changes to professional liability insurance premiums would be further explored and considered.